 John Angerson (b.1969) started his career in the early 1990's, covering the fall of the Berlin Wall and the changing geopolitical landscape of Eastern Europe.
 Since then, his practice has continued to explore the different languages of documentary photography, focusing on how specific communities form, shift and develop.
-He has adopted strategies appropriate to the subjects and clients he has worked for such as: black & white reportage, constructed staged portraits and ‘aftermath’ - or ‘late’ photography.
+He has adopted strategies appropriate to the subjects and clients he has worked for.
 His personal projects have garnered critical acclaim and have been exhibited at major art institutions in the UK and overseas.

 Over the past 15 years Angerson has facilitated visiting lectures at numerous universities, colleges, institutions notably Central St Martins, Leeds College of Art, Huddersfield University and also took part in a number of lectures and critique workshops for the Royal Photographic society (Visual Journalism group) - these lectures use his personal work as a template to explore my process and also discuss and debate the real world workings of an award winning photographer.
 Areas discussed include the search for the subject and access, ways to manage to fund of them, the technical aspects of the projects and even the copyright and moral issues one comes across whilst creating works.